 Collaboration with Book Creator

 How can you use Book Creator to foster collaboration in the classroom?
-With this open-ended creation tool students can work together on the same page of a book to add text, images, video and voice to their ebook.
+With this open-ended creation tool students can work together on the same page of a book.
+This means they can add text, images, video and voice to their ebook at the same time.
 Students can make a plan, provide feedback and work together to create their book.

-What is special about this real-time collaboration feature is that students can work on a collaborative book while sitting side-by-side and chatting during the process, while sitting miles apart and talking together using a video conferencing tool on their device, or during different parts of the day if there are a few time zones between them.
+What is special about this real-time collaboration feature?
+Well students can work on a collaborative book while sitting side-by-side and chatting during the process.
+Alternatively, they could sit miles apart and talking together using a video conferencing tool on their device.
+You might even have students create during different parts of the day if there are a few time zones between them.

 Since Book Creator is an open-ended tool there is no “right way” or “perfect project” for this awesome website.
 Coming back to the concept behind Tasks Before Apps, you’ll want to root these activities in the learning goals you’ve identified for students and leverage the features of Book Creator (like the use of images and voice recording) to meet the needs of your students.

-Your students might capture interviews with local veterans to share at a community center, or snap pictures of a science experiment to document the steps they followed… the possibilities are endless!
+Your students might capture interviews with local veterans to share at a community center.
+Or maybe they’ve snap pictures of a science experiment to document the steps they followed… the possibilities are endless!

 Real-time collaboration is a paid feature in Book Creator (available to anyone with a paid subscription).
 But you can try it out now using the 14-day free trial.
 Head over to Book Creator’s website to get started!